A hazy mist of confusion seems to surround the question 'what does public liability insurance cover?'

-Wires get so crossed that, instead of public liability, we’re often asked for something called ‘public indemnity insurance’ (see also: personal indemnity, professional liability and even private indemnity insurance).
+Wires get so crossed that, instead of public liability cover, we’re often asked for something called ‘public indemnity insurance’ (see also: personal indemnity, professional liability and even private indemnity insurance).

-If any of these sound familiar, you might want to read on …
+If any of these sound familiar, or you can feel the fog settling on your own brain, you might want to read on …

-Obvious claim examples include a visitor to your office slipping on a loose step, the classic cup of tea split over a client’s laptop, or your burst pipe flooding next door’s office.
+Obvious claim examples include a visitor to your office tripping over a loose floorboard or slipping on an unsecured rug and injuring themselves.
+Also the classic cup of tea split over a client’s laptop, or your burst pipe flooding next door’s office.

 What’s in it for you?

-Claims for bodily injury are particularly expensive and time-consuming (that’s why levels of cover start in the millions rather than the thousands).
-They’re problematic enough for experts to deal with so what chance do you have?
+Claims for bodily injury can prove particularly expensive and time-consuming (that’s why levels of cover start in the £millions rather than the £thousands).
+They’re problematic enough for experts to deal with, so what chance do you have?

 Having public liability insurance means your insurer takes the hit instead.
-They appoint legal experts (and pay for them) and stump up for any damages or compensation if things don’t go your way.
+They appoint legal experts to fight your corner (and pay for them) and stump up for any damages or compensation due if things don’t go your way.

 If you have visitors to your office or workspace, or you go out and about and visit clients at theirs, then we’d certainly recommend you have it.

 You could be forgiven for thinking that we’re bound to say that.
 And to a certain extent you’d be right.
-But there is a risk there and it’s worth safeguarding your business against it – if only because premiums are so low (from a mere £3.53 a month in fact).insurance explainedmanaging risk
+But there is a risk there and it’s worth safeguarding your business against it – if only because premiums are so low (from a mere £3.53 a month in fact).

 Image used under license from Shutterstock.insurance explainedmanaging risk